godotengine/godot-demo-projects/3d/physics_tests/README.md

 They can be used for different purpose:
 - Functional tests to check for regressions and compare the behavior between physics engines
 - Performance tests to evaluate and compare performance between physics engines

 Language: GDScript

 Renderer: GLES 2

+Check out this demo on the asset library: https://godotengine.org/asset-library/asset/675

 ## Screenshots